Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Despite its phenomenal quality, you might want to compare the Leica C Dark Red digital camera (12.1MP) against the Lumix DMC TZ70, before you settle on a Leica device.

 Chances are if you’re looking into buying any of the cameras Leica makes, you’re searching for a classically-styled camera capable of taking stellar photos.
 Featuring a new 37.5MP CMOS sensor and high ISO range, this medium format digital camera can take stunning photos in a variety of settings.
+It certainly outdoes the Sony A5100, which only has a 24.3-megapixel CMOS sensor.
 And thanks to the new Maestro II image processor, this camera runs incredibly fast at a live view refresh rate of 60 fps and a burst-capture rate of 3.5fps.

 Related: Print photos straight away on the Kodak smile instant print digital camera through its built-in printer.

 Fans of Leica cameras know that only the best image quality will do.
 The Leica S (Typ 007) delivers incredibly sharp photos thanks to a slew of impressive features like the new CMOS sensor and Maestro II processor.
 Live view is another feature that allows photographers to focus on their subject through the LCD screen: with extra options for zoom, magnification, and focus adjustment, the live view allows photographers even greater control over their shots.
 Of course, image quality is highly dependent on the lens used, and thanks to Leica’s L mount system, photographers have a wide range of lenses at their disposal.